ionutrogojan/icon_frame/README.md

 #

 TODO:
-- [ ] check matching file width/height to the input requirement
+- [ ] Overwriting icons seems to make the unable to decode.
+Looking into it
-- [ ] settings popup and app info (theme support: dark, light, high-contrast)

 #

 NEXT:
+- [ ] settings popup and app info
+    - [ ] app version / check update
+    - [ ] licence and creator
+    - [ ] report an issue
+    - [ ] website
+    - [ ] theme support: dark, light, high-contrast
+    - [ ] dependencies and assets

+DONE:
+- Added error handling for all possible cases.
+It should be impossible to crash the program and every error triggers a popup with its respective message.
+- Enforced correct input file selection.
+Selecting a 300px width file instead of 256px will now result in an error.
+- Enforced `1:1` aspect-ratio.
+The icon specification only supports `1:1` images to convert to icons.
+- Automatically adding extension if not specified.
+Saving names such as `test_icon` will not be saved as `test_icon.icns` or `test_icon.ico` is the extension is not provided
-- [ ] remember active icon type on export to reset back to it
+- Remember active icon type on export to reset back to it.
+- Reduced binary file size with rust optimisation
+- `Red-Hat Text` font added as a local dependency to maintain cross-os design